qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   * |checkbox| :guilabel:`Display classification attribute names`
   * |checkbox| :guilabel:`Create raster icons (may be slow)`

-Map tools Menu
+Map tools Tab
 --------------

-This menu offers some options regarding the behavior of the :guilabel:`Identify tool`.
+This tab offers some options regarding the behavior of the :guilabel:`Identify tool`.

 * :guilabel:`Search radius for identifying and displaying map tips` is a tolerance factor expressed as a percentage of the map width.
 This means the identify tool will depict results